viniciusolzon/Profile-Readme/README.md

 ## About me:
 - :computer: I'm currently studying Data Science and Artificial Intelligence at UFPB
-- :books: I love challenges and new things
+- :books: Open to new challenges and opportunities
 - :open_book: Currently practicing C++ and Data Science skills

 ## Coding languages to this day: